jimmy-zhao-tainio/seaharp/README.md

 Seaharp is a small geometry project that builds 3D shapes from integer-grid tetrahedra and exports a binary STL.
 The demo renders a simple solar system with a sun, eight planets, their moons, and thin tilted orbit rings.

+Note: This repository is a fully GPT-5 Codex experiment.
+All code and documentation were produced end-to-end by the agent in Codex CLI — no hands‑on coding.

 ## Pure Z^3, Only Tetrahedra

 - All vertices live on the integer lattice `Z^3` (no persistent floats).